 There are also some stone heaps, such as the one seen below in the center of the walled area.

 A view towards the south-east side is seen below, with the peripheral wall seen at the edge of the hill.
 In the background is the east side of the brook, which bended around the hill and is oriented to the south.
 In the far background are the large Arab villages of Sachnin (mostly hidden behind the right hill) and Arab'e.

 The photo below shows a closer view of the bend of the brook, as seen from south-east foothills.

 A fossilized rock is seen along the foothills:

 The north-east side foothills are seen below.
 The high mountain on the other side of the valley is called "Zuf" hill (alt 347M).

 There is a small ancient stone quarry just below the top side - square rock cuttings which are seen in the center of the photo below.

 A pair of carob (Harub) trees are seen in the lower foothills.

 The cows easily walk the foothills, as seen below.

-Due to the high winds blowing up the creek, the bush along the foothills lean away towards the east, and are "skinny" due to the grazing of the goats and cows.
+Due to the high winds blowing up the brook, the bush along the foothills lean away towards the east, and are "skinny" due to the grazing of the goats and cows.